hamzakakhtar/hamzakakhtar/README.md

 - 👋 Hi, I’m @hamzakakhtar
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Flutter, Dart
-- 💞️ I’m looking to collaborate...
+- 💞️ I’m looking to collaborate on beginner friendly flutter projects to
+- learn and grow with the community!
 - 📫 How to reach me via email at hamzakakhtar.dev@gmail.com or contact me on [linkedin]
 -  /hamzakakhtar
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love creating UI designs that actually code them!
+- ⚡ Fun fact: I am a beginner who enjoys learning by breaking and fixing code!

 <!---
 hamzakakhtar/hamzakakhtar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.